wadewegner/sfdx-wsdl2apex-plugin/README.md

 # sfdx-wsdl2apex-plugin

 A plugin that lets you convert WSDL into Apex classes.
+Makes use of [WSDL2Apex](https://github.com/forcedotcom/WSDL2Apex) for the heavy lifting.

 ## Setup